domenicomonaco/minimalist-pugjs-boilerplate/README.md

 ## Copyright and License

-Copyright 2021-2022 Domenico Monaco.
-Code released under the [MIT](https://github.com/domenicomonaco/minimalist-pugjs-boilerplate/blob/master/LICENSE) license.
+Copyright 2021-2022 Domenico Monaco [https://domenicomoanco.it](https://domenicomoanco.it) Code released under the [MIT](https://github.com/domenicomonaco/minimalist-pugjs-boilerplate/blob/master/LICENSE) license.

 *As the previous Fork*